 US Department of Education - USDE

-If you have additional questions or comments related to these questions and answers, please contact your Department program officers or send your questions to: COVIDemail@example.com.
-The USDE is also maintaining a general page for Coronavirus-related updates.
+For current funded programs, please contact your Department program officers or send your questions to: COVIDfirstname.lastname@example.org.
+The USDE is also maintaining a general page for COVID-19 Resources for Schools, Students, and Families at Coronavirus-related updates.

 US Department of Defense - DOD